Saturday, November 9

-Thanks for joining us for YWomen 2018 on October 13th!
+Thanks for joining us for YWomen 2018!
 We had a great evening, and heard the inspirational stories of our honorees (view the film about their work below.)
 Congratulations to Vicky Dinges, Gloria Bond Clunie, and Kelley Cambry!

 Our sincere gratitude to all of our sponsors and guests who helped make YWomen 2018 such a success.
 We grossed nearly $300,000, funds which will help support our domestic violence and women’s empowerment programs.

 Senior Vice President of Corporate Relations at Allstate, Vicky is an inspirational example of how a woman in corporate America can change the landscape of a cause she cares about passionately.

 Gloria Bond Clunie